-Beginning with the first cultivation of staple transgenic crops in 1996 until the present, biotech crops have contributed to food security and sustainability by increasing crop production valued at $98.2 billion and providing a better environment by reducing the application of significant amounts of pesticides worldwide.
-Today, approximately 12 percent of the world's arable land is planted with biotechnology crops.
+Beginning with the first cultivation of staple transgenic crops in 1996 until the present, biotech crops have contributed to food security and sustainability by increasing crop production valued at

 There have been dramatic increases in the total acreage planted.
 Corn, soybeans, canola, and cotton are the major biotech crops grown commercially on a large scale and have become an integral part of international agricultural production and trade.
 At the same time, a wide variety of useful genes have been transformed into a large number of economically important plants, including most of the food crops, scores of varieties of fruits and vegetables, and many tree species.

-As far as the "truth" of this item goes, it is trivially true that the persons named will be honored with the World Food Prize, and that same people object to the awarding of those honors.
+As far as the "truth" of this item goes, it is trivially true the persons named will be honored with the World Food Prize, and that some people object to the awarding of those honors.
 A discussion of the pros and cons of agricultural biotechnology in general and Monsanto's business practices in specific could fill volumes and is therefore outside the scope of this article, but we'll point out a few other details related to one of the prize recipients:

-It is far from certain what has been causing an observed die-off in bee colonies over the last several years.
+- It is far from certain what has been causing an observed die-off in bee colonies over the last several years.
 Neonicotinoid insecticides from companies such as Bayer and Syngenta have been suggested as possible suspects, but there is as yet no scientific consensus that such insecticides are the only or primary cause of large numbers of bee colony deaths.
-In April 2013 the European Commission announced the introduction of a two-year moratorium on the use of neonicotinoid seed treatments on crops considered attractive to bees, and Bayer and Syngenta are both challenging that decision, maintaining that it was based on an "inaccurate and incomplete" assessment by the European Food Safety Authority (EFSA).
-The U.S. Environmental Protection Agency (EPA) has not imposed such restrictions, reporting that declines in bee populations were due to several factors other than pesticides, including loss of habitat, parasites, disease, genetics, and poor nutrition.
+In April 2013 the European Commission announced the introduction of a two-year moratorium on the use of neonicotinoid seed treatments on crops considered attractive to bees, and Bayer and Syngenta are both challenging that decision, maintaining it was based on an "inaccurate and incomplete" assessment by the European Food Safety Authority (EFSA).
+The U.S. Environmental Protection Agency (EPA) has not imposed such restrictions, reporting declines in bee populations were due to several factors other than pesticides, including loss of habitat, parasites, disease, genetics, and poor nutrition.

-Mary-Dell Chilton is one of the pioneers of modern plant biotechnology and made many important contributions to the field while on faculty at Washington University, work that antedates her association with SBI.
+- Mary-Dell Chilton is one of the pioneers of modern plant biotechnology and made many important contributions to the field while on faculty at Washington University, work that antedates her association with SBI.